Long barrow: Terminology and definition

 In cases such as Kit's Coty House, Kent, the earthen mound of a long barrow has been worn away by the weather or removed, exposing a stone chamber within.
 In this case, the surviving chamber represents a trilithon that is commonly called a dolmen.

 Given their dispersal across Western Europe, long barrows have been given different names in the various different languages of this region.

-The term barrow is a southern English dialect word for an earthen tumulus, and was adopted as a scholarly term for such monuments by the 17th-century English antiquarian John Aubrey.
+The term barrow is a southern English dialect word for an earthen tumulus, adopted as a scholarly term by 17th-century English antiquarian John Aubrey.
 Synonyms found in other parts of Britain included low in Cheshire, Staffordshire, and Derbyshire, tump in Gloucestershire and Hereford, howe in Northern England and Scotland, and cairn in Scotland.

 Another term to have achieved international usage has been dolmen, a Breton word meaning "table-stone"; this is typically used in reference to the stone chambers found in some, although not all, long barrows.
+Early 20th-century archaeologists began to call these monuments chambered tombs.
+Roy and Lesley Adkins refer to these monuments as megalithic long barrows.

-The historian Ronald Hutton suggested that such sites could also be termed "tomb-shrines" to reflect the fact that they appear to have often been used both to house the remains of the dead and to have been used in ritual activities.
-Some contain no burials while others have been found to contain the remains of up to fifty people.
+Historian Ronald Hutton suggests that such sites could also be termed "tomb-shrines" to reflect the fact that they appear to have often been used both to house the remains of the dead and to have been used in ritual activities.
+Some contain no burials while others have been found to contain the remains of up to 50 people.

 Chambered and earthen

-Early 20th-century archaeologists began to call these monuments chambered tombs.
-The archaeologists Roy and Lesley Adkins referred to these monuments as megalithic long barrows.
 In most cases, local stone was used where it was available.
 The decision as to whether a long barrow used wood or stone appears to have been based largely on the availability of resources.
 The style of the chamber falls into two categories.
-One form, known as grottes sepulchrales artificielles in French archaeology, are dug into the earth.
-The second form, which is more widespread, are known as cryptes dolmeniques in French archaeology and involved the chamber being erected above ground.
+One form, known as grottes sepulchrales artificielles in French archaeology, is dug into the earth.
+The second form, which is more widespread, is known as cryptes dolmeniques in French archaeology and involved the chamber being erected above ground.
 Many chambered long barrows contained side chambers within them, often producing a cruciform shape.
 Others had no such side alcoves; these are known as undifferentiated tombs.

 Some long barrows do not contain chambers inside of them.
-John Thurnham termed these "unchambered" barrows, while the archaeologist Stuart Piggott favoured the term "earthen" barrows for them.
-Ian Kinnes instead used the term "non-megalithic barrows".
+John Thurnham terms these "unchambered" barrows, while Stuart Piggott favours the term "earthen" barrows.
+Ian Kinnes uses the term "non-megalithic barrows".
 These long barrows might have used timber because stone was not available.
-Some classificatory systems, such as that employed by the United Kingdom's National Monuments Record, do not distinguish between the different types of long barrow.
+Some classification systems, such as that employed by the United Kingdom's National Monuments Record, do not distinguish between the different types of long barrow.

-The archaeologist David Field noted that drawing typological distinctions on the basis of material used can mask important similarities between different long barrows.
-Also criticising the focus on classification, the archaeologists Lewis-Williams and Pearce believed that doing so distracted scholars from the task of explaining the meaning and purpose behind the monuments.
+Archaeologist David Field notes that drawing typological distinctions on the basis of material used can mask important similarities between different long barrows.
+Also criticising the focus on classification, archaeologists David Lewis-Williams and David Pearce believe that doing so distracts scholars from the task of explaining the meaning and purpose behind the monuments.